Molotov–Ribbentrop Pact

+In March 1940, the Soviet Union annexed parts of Karelia, Salla and Kuusamo following the Winter War against Finland.
+The Soviet annexation of Estonia, Latvia, Lithuania and parts of Romania (Bessarabia, Northern Bukovina and the Hertsa region) followed.
+Stalin's invasion of Bukovina in 1940 violated the pact, since it went beyond the Soviet sphere of influence that had been agreed with the Axis.

-The territories of Poland annexed by the Soviet Union after the 1939 Soviet invasion east of the Curzon line remained in the Soviet Union after the war ended and are now in Ukraine and Belarus.
+The territories of Poland annexed by the Soviet Union following the 1939 Soviet invasion east of the Curzon line remained in the Soviet Union after the war and are now in Ukraine and Belarus.
 Vilnius was given to Lithuania.
 Only Podlaskie and a small part of Galicia east of the San River, around Przemyśl, were returned to Poland.
-Of all the other territories annexed by the Soviet Union in 1939 to 1940, those detached from Finland (Western Karelia, Petsamo), Estonia (Estonian Ingria and Petseri County) and Latvia (Abrene) remain part of Russia, the successor state to the Russian SSR after the dissolution of the Soviet Union in 1991.
-The territories annexed from Romania had also been integrated into the Soviet Union (as the Moldavian SSR or oblasts of the Ukrainian SSR).
+Of all the other territories annexed by the Soviet Union in 1939–1940, those detached from Finland (parts of Karelia, Salla and Kuusamo), Estonia (Estonian Ingria and Petseri County) and Latvia (Abrene) remain part of Russia, the successor state to the Russian SFSR and the Soviet Union after the collapse of the USSR in 1991.
+The territories annexed from Romania were also integrated into the Soviet Union (such as the Moldavian SSR, or oblasts of the Ukrainian SSR).
 The core of Bessarabia now forms Moldova.
 Northern Bessarabia, Northern Bukovina and the Hertsa region now form the Chernivtsi Oblast of Ukraine.
-Southern Bessarabia is part of the Odessa Oblast, which is also in Ukraine.
+Southern Bessarabia is part of the Odesa Oblast, which is also now in Ukraine.

 The pact was terminated on 22 June 1941, when Germany launched Operation Barbarossa and invaded the Soviet Union, in pursuit of the ideological goal of Lebensraum.
-The Anglo-Soviet Agreement replaced it.
-After the war, Ribbentrop was convicted of war crimes at the Nuremberg trials and executed.
-Molotov died in 1986.
+The Anglo-Soviet Agreement succeeded it.
+After the war, Ribbentrop was convicted of war crimes at the Nuremberg trials and executed in 1946, whilst Molotov died in 1986.

 Background

-The outcome of World War I was disastrous for both the German and the Russian Empires.
+The outcome of World War I was disastrous for both the German and the Russian empires.
 The Russian Civil War broke out in late 1917 after the Bolshevik Revolution and Vladimir Lenin, the first leader of the new Soviet Russia, recognised the independence of Finland, Estonia, Latvia, Lithuania and Poland.
 Moreover, facing a German military advance, Lenin and Trotsky were forced to agree to the Treaty of Brest-Litovsk, which ceded many western Russian territories to Germany.
 After the German collapse, a multinational Allied-led army intervened in the civil war (1917–1922).